International Business Degree: Who is it Good For?

 Refrain from assuming that just because there’s “international” in its name means that an international business degree will limit you to global careers — you will still be eligible for a lot of domestic jobs in business and other related fields.

 But to avoid wasting both time and money, make sure that you carefully weigh the pros and cons of being an international student major before you make that important decision.
-It’s also a good idea to choose an AACSB-accredited program in order to have the most marketable resume possible.

 Read Next: Is Sports Management a Good Degree?